angmur112/free-gen-ai-bootcamp-2025/writing-practise/README.md

 ## Notes
 - The app will run in demo mode with mock data if the API server is not available
 - You can upload handwritten images for grading
-- Click "Generate New Sentence" to get new practice sentences
+- Click "Generate New Sentence" to get new practice sentence